Estimating Nonseparable Selection Models: A Functional Contraction Approach: Introduction

+Our approach provides an alternative framework that differs from existing methods along several dimensions.
+First, we allow the outcome equation to be nonparametric and nonseparable in the error terms, and we exploit the full information in the selected outcome distribution to recover the entire distribution of potential outcomes. \cite{newey2007nonparametric} and \cite{fernandez2024nonseparable} use control function approaches to correct for sample selection in nonseparable models with binary and censored selection rules, respectively, and they focus on identifying certain global and local parameters of the outcome distribution.

+Second, our method accommodates fully heterogeneous effects of covariates on outcomes.
+By contrast, many existing approaches that estimate conditional mean models restrict covariates to affecting only the location of the outcome distribution.
+Notable exceptions include \cite{arellano2017quantile}, who develop a sample-selection correction for quantile regression by modeling the copula of the error terms in the outcome and selection equations, and \cite{chernozhukov2025distribution}, who propose a semiparametric generalization of the Heckman selection model that allows for rich forms of heterogeneity in the effects of covariates on both outcomes and selection.

-Second, our approach does not require an instrument to exogenously shift the choice probability, a typical requirement in the two-step method to avoid multicollinearity, nor does our approach rely on identification-at-infinity arguments.
-In practice, finding a suitable instrument can be quite challenging (see \cite{vella1998estimating} for further discussion). \cite{d2013another} and \cite{d2018extremal} develop estimation methods for semiparametric sample selection models without an instrument or a large-support regressor, leveraging the independence-at-infinity assumption.
+Third, our approach does not require the conventional exclusion restriction used in many sample selection models, namely a variable that shifts the choice probability without directly affecting outcomes.
+Such variables are central to identification in many two-step procedures and may not always be readily available in practice (see \cite{vella1998estimating} and \cite{honore2020selection} for further discussion).
+Furthermore, our method does not rely on identification-at-infinity arguments.\footnote{ Relatedly, \cite{d2013another} and \cite{d2018extremal} develop estimation methods for semiparametric sample selection models without an instrument or a large-support regressor, leveraging the independence-at-infinity assumption. \cite{lee2013nonparametric} study nonparametric identification in competing risks models without exclusion restrictions or identification-at-infinity (or near-zero) arguments. \cite{honore2020selection} derive identified sets for sample selection models without exclusion restrictions.}

-Our approach relies on an alternative assumption: conditional independence of potential outcomes given observables.
-This assumption is commonly invoked in auction models (e.g., independent private value auctions or mineral rights models)\footnote{See \cite{athey2007nonparametric} for further discussion on the conditional independence assumption in auction models and potential testing approaches.} and becomes more plausible when econometricians have access to a rich set of observables.
-In a binary selection model (e.g., the decision to work) where the potential outcome for one alternative is constant (e.g., the wage for not working is 0) or in censored regression models with a single observed dependent variable, our conditional independence assumption is trivially satisfied.
-We provide further discussion of this assumption in Section \ref{sec:example}.